brshallo/flipbookr-gifs-examples/README.md

 **Second example:**

-*Pulled from a prior blog post of mine where I solve a hypothetical [city planning riddle](https://www.bryanshalloway.com/2020/03/04/riddler-solutions-pedestrian-puzzles/).
+Pulled from a [prior blog post]((https://www.bryanshalloway.com/2020/03/04/riddler-solutions-pedestrian-puzzles/) where I solve a hypothetical city planning riddle.

 Here is the *original animation*: